Meet Sarah

 What Happened Next

-She continued: "It's not that I never feel nervous now.
+"It's not that I never feel nervous now.
 I do.
 But the nervousness isn't about whether I should speak—it's about how to say it well.
 That's a completely different problem.
 A problem I can solve."

 Sarah didn't become a different person.
 She became more fully herself.
 The collaborative, relationship-building strengths she'd always had were now joined by clear advocacy and confident contribution.
 Both/and, not either/or.